28 of the Most Beautiful New Zealand Beaches

 Suggested by See the South Island

 The area around Dunedin is home to dozens of beaches, but if you’re looking for a perfect slice of sand you don’t need to venture far from the city centre.
-St Clair Beach, just a 10-minute drive from the Octagon (Dunedin’s version of a town square), is surely one of the best city beaches in New Zealand.
+St Clair Beach, just a 10-minute drive from the Octagon (Dunedin’s version of a town square), is surely one of the best city beaches in NZ.
 At the southern end of St Clair Beach you’ll find the Esplanade, a cool little area featuring some cafes and bars and places to sit and admire the views.
 From there you can walk around to the St Clair Salt Water Pool and Second Beach.

 St Clair Beach (which becomes St Kilda Beach somewhere along the way) is perfect for a stroll – either along the beach, through the dunes above the beach or along John Wilson Memorial Drive, where you’ll see awesome views of the beach as well as parts of suburban Dunedin.
 Another notable feature of St Clair Beach is the pier (or remnants of a pier) which makes for some great photo opportunities.
-There are also lots of other beaches nearby (walkable if you don’t have a car), including Tomahawk Beach and Smails Beach.
+There are also lots of other great NZ beaches nearby (walkable if you don’t have a car), including Tomahawk Beach and Smails Beach.

 15. Kuaotunu, Coromandel